 While Segil has seen magnesium being recommended for migraine prevention, he has yet to see evidence of its effectiveness in his own patients.

 Researchers are just beginning to investigate how vitamin D may play a role in migraines.
-At least one study, which was published in the Journal of Research in Medical Sciences, suggests that vitamin D supplementation may help reduce the frequency of migraine attacks.
+At least one study, which was published in the Journal of Research in Medical Sciences, suggests that vitamin D supplementation may help of migraine attacks.

 The research participants were given 50,000 international units of vitamin D per week.
 Ask your doctor how much vitamin D your body needs.
 You can also visit the Vitamin D Council for general guidance.